Combinatorics of Hurwitz degenerations and tropical realizability: Generalizations via dimensional reduction

 \subsection{Setup}

 We recall some basic terminology.
 Let $\Gamma$ be a tropical curve.
-A {\it tropical map} $\Gamma\to\RR^r$ is a map such that for any linear projection $\RR^r\to\RR$ the induced map
+A {\it tropical map} $\Gamma\to\RR^r$ is a map such that for any linear projection $\RR^r\to\RR$, the induced map

 is balanced.
-It is sufficient to check coordinate projections for any coordinate system.
+It is sufficient to check this for the coordinate projections with respect to any coordinate system.

 Recall that a balanced map $f\colon \Gamma\to \RR^r$ has a {\it type}.
-Loosely, it is the data obtained by dropping the metric data but keeping all other discrete data associated to $f$.
-Formally, it consists of the following data: \begin{enumerate}[(i)] \item The marked graph $G$ underlying $\Gamma$, \item For each directed edge $e$ of $G$, the {\it edge direction} in $\RR$, or equivalently, for every linear projection $\RR^r\to \RR$, the slope of the composite along $e$, \item For each marked ray $\ell$ of $G$, its {\it edge direction}, or equivalently, for every linear projection $\RR^r\to \RR$, the slope of the composite along $\ell$, directed away from the root of the ray. \end{enumerate}
+Loosely, this is the data obtained by discarding the metric data but retaining all other discrete data associated to $f$.
+Formally, it consists of the following: \begin{enumerate}[(i)] \item The marked graph $G$ underlying $\Gamma$, \item For each directed edge $e$ of $G$, the {\it edge direction} in $\RR^r$, or equivalently, for every linear projection $\RR^r\to \RR$, the slope of the composite along $e$, \item For each marked ray $\ell$ of $G$, its {\it edge direction}, or equivalently, for every linear projection $\RR^r\to \RR$, the slope of the composite along $\ell$, directed away from the root of the ray. \end{enumerate}

 If we fix the type $\Theta$, there is a space parameterizing tropical curves with a balanced map to $\RR^r$ having this type.
 It is naturally isomorphic to $\sigma^\circ\times \RR^r$, where $\sigma$ is a rational polyhedral cone and $\sigma^\circ$ is its interior.
 The cone $\sigma$ should be viewed as a conical subset